Bridgerland Technical College

 Complete all 7 prerequisite/pre-admission courses with a "C" or above and a minimum accumulative GPA of 3.0.
 Additionally, a minimum cumulative GPA of 3.0 or higher is required for all "regionally accredited" college credits when added together at time of application.
 It is the student's responsibility to make sure that prerequisite and pre-admission courses are complete and official transcripts submitted prior to application deadlines (June 1 for Fall Semester and November 1 for Spring Semester).

-- Take Bridgerland Technical College's Nursing assessment exam and include the test clearance paper with your application.
+- Take Bridgerland Technical College's Practical Nursing assessment exam and include the test clearance paper with your application.
 For an appointment, call the Assessment Center at 435-750-3188.
 Test scores are good for one year.
 Allow time to receive your test clearance paper.